jncraton/software-engineering-cpsc4430/lectures/10-extreme-programming.md

 - October 2 - Exam 1
   - Agile, XP, Planning, Testing, Refactoring
-  - Review homework assignment will be posted
+  - Review homework assignments will be posted
 - October 2 1-3pm - RavenEdge Career Fair
   - You should plan to attend